namtonthat/dagster-ecs/docs/development.md

 ## Available Commands

 All commands are available through the Makefile.
 Run `make help` to see the complete list of available commands with descriptions organized by category.

+For deployment-specific commands and infrastructure management, see the [Deployment Guide](./deployment.md).

 ## 🔄 Development Workflow